wanpixiaozi/moac-tester/README.md

 <a id="errors-FilterNotFound"></a>

-#### `eth_tester.exceptions.FilterNotFound`
+#### `moac_tester.exceptions.FilterNotFound`

 Raised in cases where a filter cannot be found for the provided filter id.

 <a id="errors-SnapshotNotFound"></a>

-#### `eth_tester.exceptions.SnapshotNotFound`
+#### `moac_tester.exceptions.SnapshotNotFound`

 Raised in cases where a snapshot cannot be found for the provided snapshot id.

 ## Backends

-Ethereum tester is written using a pluggable backend system.
+Moac tester is written using a pluggable backend system.

 ### Backend Dependencies

-Ethereum tester does not install any of the dependencies needed to use the various backends by default.
-You can however install ethereum tester with the necessary dependencies using the following method.
+Moac tester does not install any of the dependencies needed to use the various backends by default.
+You can however install Moac tester with the necessary dependencies using the following method.

 ```bash